Keeping our Sanity Requires Discernment

 This is the purpose of life.
 Self-perfection.
 By becoming the light.
 By shining the light.
 En-light-enment.
 I expect Jesus literally shone.
 He referred to himself and his disciples as the "light of the world."
 The light is life and the path of human development.
 Worldly desire is the path of death and destruction.

 This quest is the dedicated life.
 I haven't been able to achieve this but at least I have a goal.
-My religion is my day and I am not impressed with how I currently spend it.
+Our religion is our day.
+Not what we espouse but what we do.

 "It is something to carve a statue...but it is far more glorious to carve ...the very atmosphere and medium through which we look, which morally we can do.
 Every man is tasked to make his life, even in its details worthy of the contemplation of his most elevated and critical hour."